discourse/discourse/docs/INSTALL-cloud.md

-**Set up Discourse on a cloud server in under 30 minutes** with zero knowledge of Ruby, Rails or Linux shell using our [Discourse Docker image][dd].
-We recommend [Digital Ocean][do], but these steps will work on other cloud providers and local installs that also support Docker.
+**Set up Discourse in the cloud under 30 minutes** with zero knowledge of Rails or Linux shell using our [Discourse Docker image][dd].
+We recommend [Digital Ocean][do], but these steps will work on any Docker-compatible cloud provider or local server.

 # Create New Digital Ocean Droplet